Six-time IndyCar champion and Indy 500 winner

-Scott Dixon is one of the most successful IndyCar drivers of all time, taking his fifth championship last year with Chip Ganassi Racing and having achieved 43 wins, the most of any active driver.
+Scott Dixon is one of the most successful IndyCar drivers of all time, achieving his sixth championship this year with Chip Ganassi Racing having won 50 races, the most of any active driver.

 Dixon made his IndyCar debut in 2001 with PacWest Racing after winning the Indy Lights championship, before switching to Chip Ganassi Racing mid-2002.
 Dixon’s 18-year history with Ganassi started strong by taking the 2003 IndyCar Championship, the first of five he would go on to claim along with an Indy 500 victory in 2008.